-Open to students from any major, the track is expected to draw primarily from sociology, psychology, political science, and anthropology majors.
-Students from business and communication have also enrolled.
-Students must have a minimum 3.25 GPA.
+Open to students from any major, the track draws primarily from sociology, psychology, political science, and anthropology majors.
+Students from business, communications, public health, and many other majors have also enrolled.
+A minimum 3.25 GPA is required.

-Students in the track can expect a unique learning opportunity led by interdisciplinary teams of accomplished social scientists who are committed to their role as teachers.
-Students will read and discuss some of the finest thinkers in history and learn how to conduct meaningful social science research.
-We hope that many students in this track will be able to present their findings at scholarly conferences and, even, to publish their work.
+Students in the track can expect a stimulating learning opportunity led by accomplished researchers in the social sciences who are also deeply committed to teaching and preparing students for the next steps in their education and careers.
+Students will read and discuss some of the finest social scientific thinkers throughout history; they will also learn how to conduct meaningful social science research.
+Our goal is for many students in the track to present their findings at scholarly conferences and, even, to publish their work.

-The Social Sciences Honors track is particularly appropriate for students who want to strengthen their applications to law school or graduate school in psychology, sociology, political science, anthropology, and associated fields.
+The Honors Track in the Social Sciences is particularly appropriate for students who want to strengthen their applications to law school or graduate school in psychology, sociology, political science, anthropology, social work, law enforcement, and associated fields.